nintanuki/frankies-corner/README.md

 ### Phase 3 - Storage for tools and parts

+Baseline (gets the job done):

 - A small **rolling drawer cart** that tucks under or beside the desk for tools. ~$40-80.
 - **Stackable small-parts bins / organizers** for components, LEGO, K'NEX, etc. ~$15-40.

+**Luxury upgrade - wall storage (optional, not required):** Mount a **pegboard or slat panel on the wall behind the desk** and hang tools and small bins right off it, so I can grab whatever I need at eye level without reaching under the desk, like a real workbench.
+This is the look from the reference photos below, achieved cheaply by using the actual wall as the frame instead of buying an integrated unit.
+Pegboard panel + hooks + clip-on bins run roughly ~$40-100.
+Pure nicety; the baseline above covers everything functionally.

 ### Phase 4 - Power and light